NeerBhardwaj/neerbhardwaj.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
-I have had several oppurtunities to teach and mentor as a TA at UIUC.
+I have had several oppurtunities to teach and mentor at UIUC.

 ## Past semesters